bobbycomet/Grix-Preview/README.md

 register_plugin("com.example.mycheck", "My Custom Check", my_check)
 ```

 Plugins receive the current user settings dict so they can respect the same toggle flags as built-in checks.
 They return a list of `Issue` objects, which appear in the main scan UI alongside built-in results.
 Plugin load errors are recorded in the debug log and never crash the application.
+Plugins can also add new checks or abilities to Grix, but limited to the scope of what Grix is capable of, unless you expand that.
+This is not a limitation, it is a feature to protect Grix's core features.

 ---